johnbintz/hubblesite-daily-image-wordpress/readme.txt

 == Installation ==

-Copy the hubblesite-daily-image-widget directory to your wp-content/plugins/ directory and activate the plugin.
+Copy the hubblesite-daily-image directory to your wp-content/plugins/ directory and activate the plugin.
 The widget will appear on the Appearance -> Widgets screen.
 Embed the widget in one of your sidebars and change the widget options to show or hide different parts of the widget.

 == Frequently Asked Questions ==